SarthakB11/hack-to-hire/README.md

 The dataset used for this project is the [Quora Question Answer Dataset](https://huggingface.co/datasets/toughdata/quora-question-answer-dataset) available on Hugging Face.
 The dataset contains questions and their corresponding answers.

-## Model
+## Models

+The models used for this project are:
+- GPT-2
+- BERT
+- T5

-The model used for this project is GPT-2 from the Hugging Face `transformers` library.
-GPT-2 is a large-scale transformer-based language model trained by OpenAI.
+These models are from the Hugging Face `transformers` library.

 ## Installation